schmidseder/filemigo/README.md

 Save the files that should be available in Filemigo in the `data` directory.

+## Security
+In an Appache environment, you can rename the `example.htaccess` to `.htaccess` for more security.

 ## Technologies
 - Frontend: PicoCSS, Vanilla JavaScript
 - Backend: PHP POOL Framework